sanaaziz-analyst/London_NHS_Prescribing_Analysis/README.md

 - North West London has the highest total cost, £19.2 million, despite North East London having slightly more prescribed items
 - Every one of the five London ICBs prescribes the same categories in the same order, cost differences come from scale, not differing health needs
 - South East London holds 6 of the 10 highest spending practices, despite not being the highest spending ICB overall
-- Prescribing volume stayed almost flat across the year, up 1.7 per cent, but total cost suddenly dropped 35.6 per cent starting January 2026, an unexplained step-change flagged for further investigation
+- Prescribing volume stayed almost flat across the year, up 1.7 per cent, but total cost suddenly dropped 35.6 per cent starting January 2026, an unexplained step change flagged for further investigation

 ---

 ## Limitations

 - Disease category mapping is manual.
 The 10 drugs were mapped to 5 categories by hand, since NHSBSA data does not include this label.
-A drug prescribed off-label for a condition outside its usual category would not be reflected here
+A drug prescribed off label for a condition outside its usual category would not be reflected here
 - The January 2026 cost drop is flagged, not explained.
 This dataset alone cannot distinguish between a pricing or tariff policy change and a shift towards generic alternatives, both are plausible, and confirming either would need additional NHSBSA pricing data outside this project's scope
 - Ten drugs and five ICBs is a deliberately narrow slice of a much larger national dataset, chosen to keep the analysis manageable and reproducible, rather than to represent all of NHS prescribing